A leather wallet on a table with credit card sticking out, next to a payment receipt

 Can I get a credit card with a bad credit score?

-While the best credit card deals are offered to borrowers with good credit records, it’s possible to get credit cards for bad credit.
-Just bear in mind that they often come with high interest rates and low credit limits.
+While the best credit card deals are offered to borrowers with good credit records, it’s possible to find a credit card for bad credit.
+Just bear in mind that they often come with higher interest rates and lower credit limits.

-Used responsibly, this type of card can help boost your credit score, meaning you could be eligible for a credit card with a better interest rate.
+Used responsibly, this type of card could help boost your credit score.
+In the future, you might be eligible for a credit card with a better interest rate.

 What is representative APR?